Fix Our Forests Act: Reception

 Political support exists for differing reasons across political parties.
 Donald Trump and allied Republicans support reforms to forest management.
 Progressives support Indigenous cultural burning (preventative burning) practices, which this bill would codify.

 Opinions differ among major environmental groups.
 Some fear it will unnecessarily increase logging, while others trust the rules to continue permitting only ecologically necessary activities.

 Some, such as Environment America, the Sierra Club, and the Center for Biological Diversity, oppose the Act based on assertions that it would undermine environmental protection laws and harm forests, endangered species, and community oversight of federal land management.
+A number of these conservation and environmental organizations signed on to an open letter criticizing the bill as empowering industrial logging interests by opening millions of acres of public forests to logging.
+The letter specifically warns that increased logging road density would increase the number of human-caused wildfire ignitions and fragment habitat.
 Environment America specifically expressed concern about protections provided in the National Environmental Policy Act (NEPA) and Endangered Species Act of 1973, possible logging on some federal land without environmental review, and limitations on lawsuits against federal agencies.
 The Citizens' Climate Lobby however notes that the Act does not alter or roll back NEPA or the Endangered Species Act and considers Fix Our Forests' emergency response powers warranted due to the wildfire crisis.

 Representative Jared Huffman complained that good provisions of Fix Our Forests included no funding.
 He recommended his competing bill, the Community Protection and Wildfire Resilience Act, which he had co-authored with Representative Jay Obernolte and centers financial incentives for communities to write their own fire resilience plans.